FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - You would have to build a new room around your dog’s crate with walls that are thicker than the exterior walls of a home.

-- If you could soundproof your dog’s crate it would no longer be portable.
+- If you make a soundproof dog kennel it would no longer be portable.

 - You can’t soundproof your dog’s crate against low-frequency sounds like fireworks displays or thunderstorms.